chaibio/chaipcr/vm/README.md

 ## Summary

-* This file describes how to set up and test a _chaipcr_ development environment.
+* This file describes how to set up and test a local development environment.

 * We will use `chef` and `vagrant` to set up a `VirtualBox` linux VM and install the _chaipcr_ firmware.